WA electricity rebates and incentives 2026: complete guide

 - When: In July each year.

-HUGS is there for people who are struggling to pay their energy bills.
+The Hardship Utility Grant Scheme (HUGS) is there for people who are struggling to pay their energy bills.

 - WA resident in financial hardship.